harish2830/TOOLS-and-WEBSITES/Dayone Harish.md

 Shodan is also a search engine, but one designed specifically for IoT devices.
 It scours the invisible parts of the Internet most people won’t ever see.
 Any connected device can show up in a search, including:server, printers, webcams, traffic lights, security camaras and control systems etc...,

-Shodan works under 3 steps
+Shodan works based on 3 service contecnts.
 a.
 The Algorithm
 b.
 The Service Banner
 c.
 The ports